 KOMPSAT-5 program operates one ground station located in Daejeon.
-The baseline period of data publication is twice a day when KOMPSAT-5 contacts the Daejeon ground station.
+The baseline period of data publication is twice a day since KOMPSAT-5 contacts the Daejeon ground station twice a day.

 2.2.3 Data transmission

 KOMPSAT-5 AOPOD system is now optimized including receiver's firmware update and its GNSS-RO data is also validating for operational use by KASI in cooperation with UCAR (University cooperation for atmospheric Research)/COSMIC group.